iFan13/Movies-ETL/README.md

 # Overview

 This repository hosts an Extract, Transform, and Load for a database on Movies cross referencing Wikipedia and MovieLens.org.
-Wikipedia extract is saved as a reference in the resources folder as [wikipedia-movies.json](/Resources/wikipedia-movies.json).
 The movies' meta data and ratings from MovieLens.org is downloaded from [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset).
-A snapshot of the data was taken for the week of February 15, 2021 and are included in this repository in the resources folder as [movies_metadata.csv](/Resources/movies_metadata.csv) and [ratings.csv](/Resources/ratings.csv).
+The data used for this repository was dated the week of February 15, 2021.
+CSV files have been removed for storage quota purposes.

 The data is read using Python in Jupyter Notebooks and cleaned up using knowledge of Pandas.
 It is then uploaded into a PostgreSQL database (specifically, PGAdmin).